georgi5481/Red_Eye_Filter/README.md

 For compiling cross platform :
  Check your OS first.

+If on Linux (tested on Ubuntu):
+    -You need to make sure you have installed the g++/GNU compiler, GNU debugger etc. If you do not have them please install them via terminal with command: sudo apt install build-essential
+    -Make sure you install CMake.
+Use comand in terminal: sudo apt-get install cmake
+    -If you already have it installed note that it is at least version 3.5.1.
+Use comand in terminal: cmake --version

 If on Windows (tested on Windows 11):
     - You need to make sure you already have installed CMake at least 3.5.1.
 If you do not have it installed please download it.
 Link : https://cmake.org/download/